 It’s been a while since I’ve written any Raspberry Pi related posts.
-Largely because been using Dell Optiplex Micro computers that I pick up used for $200 to $300 off Ebay.
-The cost is still much more than a Raspberry Pi 3 B+ but they can be custom configured with up to 8GB (3050 model), 16GB or 20GB of fast DDR4 RAM, SATA or NVMe SSDs for dual boot or RAID storage and recent generation Intel i3, i5 or i7 processors.
+Largely because I’ve been using used $200 to $300 Dell Optiplex Micro computers off Ebay.
+They cost more than a Raspberry Pi 3 B+ but can be custom configured with up to 8GB (3050 model), 16GB or 20GB of fast DDR4 RAM, SATA or NVMe SSDs for dual boot or RAID storage and recent generation Intel i3, i5 or i7 processors.

 As per the title of this article, I’m not here to bash Raspberry Pi boards, not in the least!
 They continue to have a huge niche.
 I mention Dell Optiplex Micros only because if you need to overclock the Raspberry Pi 3 B+, there’s a good possibility that it’s not going to meet the performance requirements you are looking for.
-Of course, there are other similar boards to Raspberry Pi now as well.
-However, if your project is small or rather, well suited for this type hardware, I would almost always recommend sticking with the Raspberry Pi.
+Of course, there are other similar boards similar to the Raspberry Pi.
+However, if your project is small, or rather, well suited for this type hardware, I would almost always recommend sticking with the Raspberry Pi.

-Also, remember that many of the copy-cat boards are just that and all for profit.
+Also, remember that many of the copy-cat boards are just that and are also all for profit.
 Whereas the Raspberry Pi is being developed and sold by the Raspberry Pi Foundation, a charity, founded in 2009 to promote the study of basic computer science in schools.
-We can all get behind that and a Dell Optiplex will never be as “cool” to kids as the Raspberry Pi.
-Which we can argue, works well with kids (and even us adults) because it’s not intimidating in appearance.
+A Dell Optiplex will never be as “cool” to kids as the Raspberry Pi.
+Which we can argue, works well with kids – even us adults – because it’s not intimidating in appearance.

 The Raspberry Pi 3 B+ is already overclocked